This function flags isotopocules that are not detected in a minimum of min_percent

 #> time.min, compound, isotopocule, ions.incremental, tic, and it.ms

-#> isotopocules: all are detected in at least 2% of scans in each of the 15 data
+#> because they were NOT present in at least 100% of scans in each of the 15 data